HomeGet InvolvedmyTRC – Leadership is Ownership

 Detailed Profiles

 Growing up in Haldwani, UP, India, Neelam’s aim in pursuing Nursing was to get a professional degree that ensured employment.
-What Neelam didn’t foresee then; was just how passionate she would grow to learn, grow and thrive within the field of Nursing.
+What Neelam didn’t foresee then; was just how passionate she would become to learn, grow and thrive within the field of Nursing.
 You’d think that as a part of the faculty at the College of Nursing at Graphic Era Hill University (Bhimtal Campus), while working to better her skills and leadership, and working to pursue higher education along with keeping in touch with her clinical work (often voluntarily accompanying students at clinical work), Neelam would barely have the time to catch her breath.
 And yet as a myTRC participant, there is never a missed deadline or a delayed submission only reflecting her deep commitment and impeccable discipline.
 All while managing to balance her work with downtime – travelling to various spiritual sites around the country and reading non-fiction.
 And yet, you can hear a tinge of regret in her voice when she says she isn’t able to find the time to pursue Taekwondo, despite being a National Gold Medalist in the sport.

 Neelam’s drive to care for fellow HCWs is an empathetic and inspired journey birthed in the pains of the pandemic.
 Assigned in a COVID ICU, fresh out of college, Neelam would walk into her shift and see an empty bed in the place of someone she cared for and smiled at and laughed with just the previous evening.
 It was a stark reminder of the fragility of human life and the effect it had on the mental and emotional health of her and her fellow HCWs was not lost on her.
 She recollects with gratitude and fondness, her team leader at the time that took the time to talk through these experiences with the young nurses and provide an opportunity to vent and share their pain.
 This cathartic experience, which she noticed was rare for fellow- HCWs inspired her to work to create safe space for conversation and dialogue on Mental Health in her current spaces of influence as a nursing tutor.